A day in the life of a Special Constable

 As a Special Constable I never know what to expect when I come on shift, and the variety of tasks I can get involved in varies each time I put on the uniform.
 I also work a range of shifts, and the below is just one example of what a "typical" night shift can look like.

-0000 - Finally we finish our paperwork and we head out into town on patrol.
-As it is a Friday night, pubs and clubs are still in full swing.
-We head out on foot and speak to some door supervisors where they report that they have thrown someone out who they believe has been doing drugs in the toilet.
-We do an area search but there is no trace for the suspect.
+2130 - We head out into town on patrol.
+As it is a Friday night, pubs are still in full swing.
+We head out on foot patrol and speak with door supervisors.
+They report that they have ejected someone out who has been starting fights with others.
+We do an area search but there is no trace for the subject.
 We head back out into the town and speak with members of the public.

-0030 - We receive a report of a concern for welfare of a suicidal male, and it’s been graded for immediate response by the control room.
+2230 - We receive a report of a concern for welfare of a suicidal male, and it’s been graded for immediate response by the control room as a result of the level of threat, risk and harm.
 We are asked to head towards to location to help with an area search.